 Bedrooms and Personal Retreats

 For bedrooms, woven art contributes to the essential feeling of sanctuary.
-“Many clients report improved sleep quality after introducing natural textural elements to their bedroom walls,” notes one textile artist.
-“The psychological connection to natural materials seems to signal ‘rest’ to our ancient brains.”
+Textile artists often find that clients report improved sleep quality after introducing natural textural elements to their bedroom walls, perhaps due to a psychological connection where natural materials signal restfulness.

 A compelling example comes from a recent project for a tech executive experiencing insomnia.
 A custom horizontal textile wall hanging incorporating gentle wave patterns in blues and neutrals was installed on the wall facing her bed.
 The piece, titled “KATIE,” featured “a beautiful abstract, mountain-esque landscape” that provided a meditative focal point.
 Within weeks, she reported falling asleep more easily while contemplating its organic patterns.